bloodaxis/Prepper-Cache-CDDA-fixed-07.12.2022/README.md

 I'm not good at balancing things, so these might be 'free supplies' and little else.
 Similarly, there isn't anything particularly exceptional in the basic caches.
 A mid-tier character will probably have one or two of everything you can find here.
 For new players, though, finding a cache of food or tools could be very useful.

 That's it.
 Thanks for checking out my mod.

+Original Author: TheMurderUnicorn, this is their work, not mine, I just updated it to work properly on experimental.